nirajaky/WEB-Designing-Workplace/a31. Authentication/readme.md

 #Authentication

 MIDDLEWARE: Code that runs before our callback function.
-It actually rus along with our path.
+It actually runs along with our path.

 ##Intro to Auth
 * What tools are we using?